perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 # Challenge Files

-This was a 500 pt pwning challenge for UMBC's DawgCTF 2020, written by the excellent (Anna)[https://twitter.com/annatea16] We were given a binary, a libc library and 4 folders (i.e. "albums") with Ke$ha song lyrics inside.
+This was a 500 pt pwning challenge for UMBC's DawgCTF 2020, written by the always amazing [Anna](https://twitter.com/annatea16).
+We were given a binary, a libc library and 4 folders (i.e. "albums") with Ke$ha song lyrics inside.

 +  **`tiktok`**